fuzhu666/IOIOKSDK/example/README.md

-# test_plugins_example
+# ioioksdk_example

-Demonstrates how to use the test_plugins plugin.
+Demonstrates how to use the ioioksdk plugin.

 ## Getting Started